 - Be sure to check for events; the mosque hosts religious celebrations and gatherings.

 Do not leave Istanbul without stepping into the opulent world of the Ottoman sultans at Topkapı Palace.
-It is a vast complex that served as the heart of the empire for nearly four centuries.
-As you pass through its grand gates, the palace unfolds like a labyrinth of wonders, with each courtyard more breathtaking than the last.
+It is a vast complex that served as the heart of the empire for centuries.
+As you pass through its grand gates, the palace unfolds like a labyrinth, with each courtyard more breathtaking than the last.

-The Harem stands out as the most fascinating aspect of Topkapı Palace.
+The Harem stands out as the most fascinating aspect of the historic site.
 It offers an exclusive glimpse into the private life of the sultans.
-But equally interesting is the Imperial Treasury where you’ll find yourself face to face with the Ottoman Empire’s incredible wealth.
+Equally interesting is the Imperial Treasury, where you can see the incredible wealth of the Ottoman Empire.

 Know Before You Visit the Topkapı Palace